Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 They will also swim together, but only if there are many of them in a larger tank (think 55 gallons).

 Cherry barbs are peace lovers.
-They will avoid conflict and will go about their thing, which is often eating things from around the aquarium.
+They avoid conflict and go about their business, which is often eating things from around the aquarium.

 They will be more than happy in a group of 3 (1 male with 2 females).

-The tiny maximum size of the cherry barb fish makes it a perfect choice as an algae eater in a 10-gallon freshwater aquarium.
-This fish will rarely reach 2 inches (5 centimeters) in length, which suits most smaller tanks best.
+The cherry barb’s tiny maximum size makes it a perfect choice as an algae eater in a 10-gallon freshwater aquarium.
+This fish rarely reaches 2 inches (5 centimeters) in length, which suits most smaller tanks best.

-The diet of both species should not only be consisted of algae – a softened vegetable such as zucchini or cucumber will be appreciated.
+The diet of both species should not only consist of algae – a softened vegetable such as zucchini or cucumber will be appreciated.

-If I were to pick from the two species I’d definitely go for the Cherry barb as they remain smaller, and more peaceful and I like their unusual pink coloration.
+If I were to choose between the two species, I’d go for the Cherry barb.
+They remain smaller and more peaceful, and I like their unusual pink coloration.

-Rosy barbs are among the very few algae-eating fish that are compatible with a goldfish, along with the rubber-lipped and the bristlenose pleco.
+Rosy barbs are among the very few algae-eating fish that are compatible with a goldfish, along with the rubber-lipped and bristle-nose pleco.

 11. Common goldfish (Carassius auratus)